NSO-developer/nso-gitbook/administration/installation-and-deployment/local-install.md

 </details>

+{% hint style="warning" %}
+The `ncs-setup`  command creates an `ncs.conf` file that uses predefined encryption keys for easier migration of data across installations.
+It is not suitable for cases where data confidentiality is required, such as a production deployment.
+See [cryptographic-keys.md](../advanced-topics/cryptographic-keys.md "mention") for ways to generate suitable keys.
+{% endhint %}

 ### Step 7 - Generate License Registration Token <a href="#li.generate.license.token" id="li.generate.license.token"></a>

 To conclude the NSO installation, a license registration token must be created using a (CSSM) account.
 This is because NSO uses Cisco Smart Licensing, as described in the [Cisco Smart Licensing](../management/system-management/cisco-smart-licensing.md) to make it easy to deploy and manage NSO license entitlements.
 Login credentials to the [Cisco Smart Software Manager](https://www.cisco.com/c/en/us/buy/smart-accounts/software-manager.html) (CSSM) account are provided by your Cisco contact and detailed instructions on how to [create a registration token](../management/system-management/cisco-smart-licensing.md#d5e2927) can be found in the Cisco Smart Licensing.
 General licensing information covering licensing models, how licensing works, usage compliance, etc., is covered in the [Cisco Software Licensing Guide](https://www.cisco.com/c/en/us/buy/licensing/licensing-guide.html).